webpack/webpack/README.md

 # Introduction

-Webpack is a bundler for modules.
+webpack is a bundler for modules.
 The main purpose is to bundle javascript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.